BadeaTayea/First-Repository/Learning ObsPy Wiki.md

 -	cover and apply methods and modules within ObsPy for analyzing real seismic data.
 -	check overall understanding through providing two tasks along with sample solution notebooks.

-## Quick guide to using this page:
+## Quick Guide to Using This Page:
 -	Go over the tutorials listed below.
 -	Read documentations of modules and functions on [ObsPy](https://docs.obspy.org/) along the way and whenever anything seems unclear.
 -	Try solving the two tasks at the bottom and checking up your performance through the provided solutions notebooks.